Atlamillias/DearPyPixl/README.md

 window = pickle.loads(window_pkl)
 ```

 Items/interfaces are pickled from the top-down and does not traverse upward.
 This is important because parent references of serialized items are *not* tracked.
 Instead, a loaded "parent" explicitly passes itself down to its' children during the loading process.
 This is a non-issue when pickling an entire item tree since root items don't require parents.
 Things are different when pickling item *branches*; the top-level pickled item/interface needs a parent!
-Simply load the branch while parent is atop the container stack;
+Simply load the branch while a suitable parent is atop the container stack;
 ```python
 with Window(label="a window") as window:
     Text("some text")